 What can I write about?
 Do I have a niche?

-😎Travel, 🏨hotels, 🥑food and 🥤drink, 🏤property, 🏆education – these are topics close to my heart – but I can write about almost anything.
+These are topics close to my heart – but I can write about almost anything.
 Recently this has been website copy for a tour guide, competitor analysis for a stationery brand and a technical report for HMRC tax relief.
 (Please note: no cryptocurrency, fake review writing or gambling copy)

-I’m a trained journalist with ten years’ professional writing experience and a former secondary school English teacher, so I’ve spent years honing my skills.
+I’m a trained journalist with ten years’ professional writing experience, so I’ve spent years honing my skills.
 No fluff, no nonsense – just simple words that work.

 I’ve also run two successful small businesses (and had one failure), so I ‘get’ it.
-All the challenges, worries, responsibilities that people who have always had secure paid employment don’t understand.
+I appreciate all the challenges, worries and responsibilities that people who have secure paid employment don’t always understand.
 I also run a small business now.

 Need help with your website SEO?

-All copy should be relevant, succinct and compelling ; then solid SEO should follow on from that.
+All copy should be relevant, succinct and compelling.

 Or why not ask me to do a website MOT?
 I’ll take a look at your website from a copy and UX point of view and suggest ways to improve it.